Nomthandazoe/nomthandazoe.github.io/README.md

-# Front end for testing an API
+# Front end for testing an API endpoint